sansyrox/cursor-neovim/README.md

 Shoutout to [EliTheSurfer](https://github.com/EliTheSurfer) for [EliVim-VSCode](https://github.com/EliTheSurfer/EliVim-VSCode) .

 ### Contributing
 If you have any suggestions or improvements, feel free to open an issue or a pull request.
+Or feel free to open a Pull Request on [Macsimus](https://github.com/sansyrox/macsimus) to add support for [avante.nvim](https://github.com/yetone/avante.nvim).

 Note that I am currently using Mac OS, so improvements for the documentation on other OSes are more than welcome.